christianlarsen/rpg-structure/README.md

 ## Known Issues

-- Substructures cannot be defined at the moment (TODO).
+- None at the moment.
-- Some data types doesn't need a size, but the extension does not allow to leave that field empty (TODO).

 ## To Do

-- The idea is to change the webview and integrate the extension into the main sidebar, making it easier to use.
+- (TODO) Adding "sub-structures".
+- (TODO) Adding new types.
+- (TODO) Possibility of adding commentaries to the structure or structure fields.

-### 0.0.3
+### 0.0.4
 Read the CHANGELOG.

 **Please leave a comment, and Enjoy!**